abbycare/take-home/README.md

 ## Frequently Asked Questions (FAQ)

 **Q: How should the coding challenge be submitted?**.
-* Zip the directory containing your code and email the zipped file to stefan@withwellspring.com.
+* Zip the directory containing your code and email the zipped file back to us.
-* Alternatively, you can create a public repository and share the repository URL with stefan@withwellspring.com.
+* Alternatively, you can create a public repository and share the repository URL with us.

 **Q: Do you have renders for the kebab menu on the appointments table?**
 * No, you don't need to worry about implementing an interaction for the kebab menu on the appointments table.
 Clicking on the menu should not trigger any action or behavior.